aobatake/TeamRocket/README.md

 Jennifer is a sophmore in Computer Engineering.
 She is interested in programming and likes to go hiking and read books.

+Emily is a sophomore in Computer Engineering.
+Academic interests include programming and PCB design.